-This work, for the most part, involves attaching my stories to psychological data.
+My colorful work, for the most part, involves attaching stories to data.
+To be more specific; attaching my extremely personal stories to psychological data.

 Stories + data = marketing.

-The data are effective psychological strategies and tactics for good mental and physical health.
+The data is effective psychological strategies and tactics for good mental and physical health.
 I used these strategies to save my own life as well as others.

-They also include: How I’ve saved the lives of strangers but failed to stop my uncle killing himself.
-How, as a 19 year old university under-performing dropout, I felt like a failure.
+My extremely personal stories also include: How I’ve saved the lives of strangers but failed to stop my uncle killing himself.
+How, as a 19-year-old university-student under-performing dropout, I felt like a failure.
+And how that is the loneliest feeling in the world.
 How my personal experiences of stress, procrastination, under-performance, anxiety, depression, anger, and abuse gift me empathy for the pain of others.
-How I returned to university as a mature student and acquired First Class Honours for my Master’s thesis en route to my Ph.D.
+How I (sufficiently) overcame a fear of failure to return to university as a mature student and acquired a Ph.D.

 So I’m sharing quite personal stories.